Why innovate in business?

 McKinsey reports that more than 25% of total company revenues and profits across all industries come from the introduction of new products or services.
 Innovating in business is, therefore, essential.
-Companies have understood this and are investing massively in their R&D departments to offer their customers products and services that are ever closer to their expectations.
-Today, it is estimated that more than 1,500 billion dollars are invested in R&D each year worldwide, which is equivalent to Canada’s GDP.
+Companies understand this and are investing massively in their R&D departments to offer their customers products and services that are ever closer to their expectations.
+Estimates today claim more than $1,500B is invested in R&D each year worldwide—equivalent to Canada’s GDP.

 Innovating for success in a rapidly changing environment

 Product innovation is essential for a company’s success, yet it takes place in a complex and uncertain economic context.
-Between the emergence of new players, new technologies, digital transformation, periods of growth and crisis, all companies, large or small, need to stand out and innovate to ensure their survival.
+Between the emergence of new players, new technologies, digital transformation, and periods of growth and crisis, all companies, large or small, need to stand out and innovate.
+If for nothing else, this is to ensure their survival.
 Gallup predicts that by 2027, the average life span of companies listed on the S&P500 (the index of the 500 largest publicly traded companies in the United States) will be only 12 years.
-It goes on to predict that about half will be replaced within ten years.
+Further, they predict about half will be replaced within ten years.

 This uncertain context is a powerful driver of innovation.
-Faced with these challenges, companies must adapt quickly or die, causing corporate strategies to turn to shorter-term projects or ideas that can be profitable quickly.
+Faced with these challenges, companies must adapt quickly or die.
+As a result, corporate strategies turn to shorter-term projects or ideas that can be profitable quickly.

 Innovating in business to face crises